Breskens

 Breskens is a harbour town on the Westerschelde in the municipality of Sluis, Netherlands.
-Its population is 4,787 (As of 2010), and it's 2.8 m (9.2 ft) above sea level.
+Its population is 4,787 (As of 2010), and it is 2.8 m (9.2 ft) above sea level.

 The town is noted for the Visserijfeesten (Fishery Festival), the largest festival in Zeeland.

 A ferry connection exists between Breskens and Vlissingen.
 After the opening of the Western Scheldt Tunnel near Terneuzen in 2003, the ferry now only carries pedestrian and bicycle traffic.

 Sights

 The lighthouse of Breskens is the oldest remaining cast-iron lighthouse in the Netherlands.
 It was built in 1867 and became a monument in 1982.